-New Anglo-American Scholarship Fund Supports Wampanoag Culture
+New Anglo-American Scholarship Fund Recipient Studies Wampanoag Culture

-Dr. Helen Cunningham, spent time in New England in 2019 investigating the Wampanoag culture including its monetary system.
-Her findings are being used to help develop the exhibition about the Wampanoag people that is being staged at the Box Museum in Plymouth, England this spring.
+Dr. Helen Cunningham was the scholarship winner and focused her studies on the Wampanoag culture and its monetary system.
+Her findings are being used to help develop an exhibition about the Wampanoag people that is being staged at the Box Museum in Plymouth, England in 2020.

 The Charlton Foundation is looking for partners to expand the scholarship fund.
-They are seeking groups that share the goal of building strong and enduring Anglo American relations.
+They are seeking groups that share the vision of building strong and enduring Anglo American relations.
 “My father believed that the contributions of the Wampanoag Nation were never fully understood and valued.
 Their support and sacrifice laid the foundation for the future United States. “